hkalexling/AWImageViewController/README.md

 # AWImageViewController
-A neat image viewer written in Swift
+A neat and lightweight image viewer written in Swift

 ##Demo GIF